NuevoFoundation/workshops/content/adventure/_index.md

 <iframe height="400px" width="100%" src="https://repl.it/repls/SmugExcitingIntegers?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>

-#### Hint: Try talking out the different paths to a computer can take!
-Make sure to identify what the if and else conditions are.
+{{% alert theme="info" %}} Hint: Try talking out the different paths to a computer can take!
+Make sure to identify what the if and else conditions are.  {{% /alert %}}

 # Part 3 - Time to Create
 ## Overview
 It’s time to start creating our own stories with all the skills we’ve learned today!
 The question that we are tackling today is how to get the audience involved with the story line, and the answer to this is CODE!

 ## Section 1: Story Boarding

 To get started, pull out a piece a paper and start “story boarding”.
 What does that mean?
 In order to develop a great story that allows the reader to choose between options, one can outline the flow of their story.
 This is a great planning step, that will you help you tremendously once you start coding!
 I would start with the 3 or 4 main choices your protagonist is going to make in the story.
 From there draw arrows for how the different choices your protagonist makes effects the story.

 ### Nuevo’s Example
 Here an example of how to story board!